TissueMAPS/TissueMAPS/tmt/visi/README.md

 visi joblist -b [batch_size] [stk_folder]
 ```

-### Usage on Brutus ###
+#### Usage on Brutus ####

-The repository contains the example submission script [bsub_visi.py](bsub_visi.py).
+The repository contains the example submission script [bsub_visi.py](tmt/visi/bsub_visi.py).
 You can create a copy of it (outside of this repository!) and adapt it to your needs.

-On Brutus you will need to load Python and you may also have to install some additional Python packages.
+On Brutus you will need to load Python and, depending on your configuration,you may also have to install some additional Python packages.

 To load python, do:
 ```{bash}